 An attacker intentionally introduces leading characters that enable getting the input past the filters.
-The API that is being targetted, ignores the leading "ghost" characters, and therefore processes the attacker's input.
-This occurs when the targetted API will accept input data in several syntactic forms and interpret it in the equivalent semantic way, while the filter does not take into account the full spectrum of the syntactic forms acceptable to the targetted API.
+The API that is being targeted, ignores the leading "ghost" characters, and therefore processes the attackers' input.
+This occurs when the targeted API will accept input data in several syntactic forms and interpret it in the equivalent semantic way, while the filter does not take into account the full spectrum of the syntactic forms acceptable to the targeted API.

 Some APIs will strip certain leading characters from a string of parameters.
 Perhaps these characters are considered redundant, and for this reason they are removed.
 Another possibility is the parser logic at the beginning of analysis is specialized in some way that causes some characters to be removed.
 The attacker can specify multiple types of alternative encodings at the beginning of a string as a set of probes.

 One commonly used possibility involves adding ghost characters--extra characters that don't affect the validity of the request at the API layer.
 If the attacker has access to the API libraries being targeted, certain attack ideas can be tested directly in advance.
 Once alternative ghost encodings emerge through testing, the attacker can move from lab-based API testing to testing real-world service implementations.

 Attack Execution Flow

 Determine if the source code is available and if so, examine the filter logic.